tsakos74456/Filesync_System/README.md

 user/photos backup/photos
 user/acc backup/acc

+Also the given paths must be relative not absolute.
+Otherwise it will just return as error as it won't find the path.

 So the format should be like that after the last pair's target directory shoulf be a vhange of line otherwise this pair wouldn't be able to be read
 FOR FSS_MANAGER AND FSS_WORKER: